kazurayam/GroovyCompilePhasesDiffer/docs/index.md

 For example,

-1.  at the "3 CONVERSION" phase, the compiler finished parsing the given source and generate the initial AST object.
+1.  at the "3 CONVERSION" phase, the compiler finished parsing the given source and generate the initial AST object as instructed by the `@Immutable` annotation.

 2.  at the "4 SEMANTIC\_ANALYSIS", "5 CANONICALIZATION" and "7 CLASS\_GENERATION" phases, the compiler gradually transforms the AST.

-It adds constructors, getters, equals and other fundamental methods as specified by the given `@Immutable` annotation.
+3.  at the "5 CANONICALIATION" phase, the compiler adds constructors, equals method, toString method

+4.  at the "7 CLASS\_GENERATION" phase, the compiler adds getters